Kirstie Alley Fantasized About Having an Affair With Patrick Swayze

 Alley's relationship with Stevenson wasn't her only marriage.
 She was also previously married to Bob Alley.

-Furthermore, this wasn't the only time Alley had dished about her connection to the Travolta and Swayze.
-She also spilled the tea during a 2012 interview with Jimmy Kimmel Live!.
+Furthermore, this wasn't the only time Alley had dished about her connection to Travolta and Swayze.
+She also spilled the tea during a 2012 interview on Jimmy Kimmel Live!.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.